ClementCI/portfolio/deep_learning/image_classification_advanced_ConvNet/README.md

 - `report.pdf` – Detailed and exhaustive explanation of model, methods, experiments, and results
 - `papers/` – Reference papers consulted for the implementation

-> Note: The provided code does not include the ConvNeXt experiments and the loss robustness assessment.

 ## Methodology